Findomain/Findomain/docs/INSTALLATION.md

 # Subdomains Monitoring

 Findomain is capable of monitoring a specific domain or a list of domains for new subdomains and sending the data to [Slack](https://slack.com/), [Discord](https://discordapp.com) or [Telegram](https://telegram.org) webhooks.

-All you need is a server or your computer with [PostgreSQL](https://www.postgresql.org/) database server installed.
-Have in mind that you can have only a central server/computer with PostgreSQL installed and connect to it from anywhere to perform the monitoring tasks.
+Results are stored in SQLite by default, in a `findomain.db` file in the working directory, so nothing has to be installed or running.
+Use `--sqlite` to put that file somewhere else.

+[PostgreSQL](https://www.postgresql.org/) is used instead as soon as the run names it, either with any of the `--postgres-*` options or with `postgres_connection` in the configuration file.
+That is what you want when several machines share one central database.

 **IMPORTANT NOTE:** Findomain is a subdomains enumeration and monitor tool, not a job scheduler.
 If you want to run findomain automatically then you need to configure a job scheduler like [systemd-timers](https://wiki.archlinux.org/index.php/Systemd/Timers) or the well known [CRON](https://wiki.archlinux.org/index.php/Cron) in \*NIX systems, Termux in Android or MAC and the [Windows Task Scheduler](https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page) in Windows.